Neil Giraldo: Professional career

 Giraldo began his professional music career in 1978 as a member of the Rick Derringer band after competing alongside 200 fellow guitarists for the position.
 Giraldo provided his guitar, as well as piano skills for Derringer's 1979 recording of Guitars and Women.
-In the spring of 1979, Mike Chapman introduced Giraldo to a singer named Pat Benatar who had recently signed a recording contract with Chrysalis Records.
+In the spring of 1979, Mike Chapman introduced Giraldo to Pat Benatar who had recently signed a recording contract with Chrysalis Records.
 Chapman felt Giraldo's affinity for arranging and musical direction would facilitate the creation of a sound both identifiable and powerful.
 Over the years Giraldo has produced some of Benatar's biggest hits including "Love Is a Battlefield" and "We Belong".
 Giraldo has performed on every Benatar album and produced all but two.

 Benatar's debut album In the Heat of the Night was released in August 1979 and reached No. 12 in the US in early 1980.
 The album was certified platinum by the Recording Industry Association of America in December 1980.
 The album featured the Giraldo penned hit "We Live for Love".

-The release of Crimes of Passion, in August 1980, featured the single "Hit Me with Your Best Shot," which reached No. 9 on the Billboard Hot 100 and sold over a million copies in the United States, achieving a gold certification by the RIAA.
+The release of Crimes of Passion, in August 1980, featured the single "Hit Me with Your Best Shot," which reached No. 9 on the Billboard Hot 100 and sold over a million copies in the United States, achieving a platinum certification by the RIAA.
 Also on the album was the controversial song "Hell Is for Children," co-written by Giraldo, which was inspired by a New York Times article about child abuse in America The album peaked for five consecutive weeks at No. 2 in the US and was featured in the 1981 adult animated musical drama film American Pop.

 Precious Time marked the first of many Benatar albums produced by Giraldo, and was released in July 1981, reaching No. 1 on the Billboard US Top 200 LP chart, followed in late 1982 by Get Nervous, which reached No. 4 in the US and earned RIAA and CRIA platinum certifications.
 Live from Earth, recorded during the band's Get Nervous world tour, reached No. 13 and received RIAA and CRIA platinum certification.

-On August 1, 1981, the MTV network launched and debuted the music video "You Better Run" as the 2nd-ever video to air on the network, thus distinguishing Giraldo as the first guitarist to appear on MTV.
+On August 1, 1981, MTV launched and debuted the music video "You Better Run" as the second-ever video to air on the network, thus distinguishing Giraldo as the first guitarist to appear on MTV.